-This section contains my thoughts on software engineering processes, structure, recruiting, engineering management and related areas.
+This section contains my thoughts on software engineering processes, structure, recruiting and related areas.

 Hiring, retaining and developing talented engineers is a nearly universal challenge for tech companies.
-What makes a talented engineer discusses qualitative differences between engineers and what makes the top engineers different from the average ones.
+What makes a talented engineer discusses qualitative differences between engineers and what I believe makes the top engineers different from the average ones.
 Job descriptions page has my thoughts on writing effective job descriptions.
-Interviewing for talented engineers then goes into my interview process which is optimized for identifying engineering talent within the time constraints of a one hour interview.
-Engineer progression examines the differences between engineers of different levels within a company and is meant to aid in engineers' career development.
+Interviewing for talented engineers has some of my thoughts on interviewing.
+Engineer progression is my take on a title matrix, examining the differences between engineers of different levels within a company.

-Values and best practices page collates links to well written essays on engineering values, culture and best practices that I believe in and hold true.
+Values and best practices page collates links to well written essays on engineering values, culture and best practices that resonate with me.